jrs-innovation-center/user-stories/schedulehouse/index.md

 ## Filter Calendar for Buyer's Showings

-As a realtor, I want to see a specific buyer's schedule.
+As a real estate agent, I want to see a specific buyer's schedule.
 I want to see a calendar that displays _all_ the showings for a _specific_ buyer.
 Each showing on the calendar should display:

   - Showing Start Time
   - Showing End Time